mercari/grpc-federation/docs/references.md

 ## (grpc.federation.message).def.switch.case

 A single case in a `switch` expression.
 Cases are evaluated in order, and the first case whose `if` condition evaluates to `true` will have its `by` expression evaluated and the resulting value returned as the value of the `switch`.
-Variables local to the scope of this case can be defined in `def`.

 | field                                         | type                        | required or optional |
 | --------------------------------------------- | --------------------------- | -------------------- |
 | [`def`](#grpcfederationmessagedef)            | repeated VariableDefinition | optional             |
 | [`if`](#grpcfederationmessagedefswitchcaseif) | [CEL](./cel.md)             | required             |
 | [`by`](#grpcfederationmessagedefswitchcaseby) | [CEL](./cel.md)             | required             |

+## (gprc.federation.message).def.switch.case.def

+`def` defines a variable scoped to the case block.

+ It is important to note that definitions scoped at the top level of the case block will be evaluated after `case.if` and before `case.by`.

 ## (grpc.federation.message).def.switch.case.if